 - the Kent Print Collection – our collection of works by contemporary artists and Old Masters gives you the chance to get involved in the acquisition of valuable works of art on behalf of the department.

-For graduate prospects, History of Art at Kent was ranked 9th in The Complete University Guide 2018.
+History of Art at Kent scored 91.4 out of 100 in The Complete University Guide 2019.